Hutton, British Columbia: Crime, Calamity & Safety Measures

 During the early 1920s, two Hindus were fined, one for drug possession, and another for disorderly conduct during an alleged riot.
 The Constable Service transferred to McBride at that time.

 In 1931, when their speeder struck and killed a moose, a number of residents travelling to a dance at Longworth suffered injuries.
 Attending dances in surrounding communities continued a common pastime.

 Stevan (Steve) (1884–1969) & Stanicia (1899–1983) Utjesenovich lost daughter Annca (Annie) (1933–36).
 The following year, the family lost all their possessions in a house fire.
 In 1939, William (Bill) Chance (1921–62), later at Upper Fraser, and his brother Jim, came too close when photographing a bull moose.
 The animal chased the two youths and two section employees who intervened, before the beast sauntered away.

 The station building provided a respite, especially during inclement weather.
 In 1960, eastbound passenger Romain D'Auteuil (1916–70) had failed to awaken in time for his Sinclair Mills destination.
 Alighting the train at Hutton, he lingered for hours in the waiting room prior to commencing his 3.2 mi return walk.
 When ejected before dawn for obnoxious behavior, he smashed a station window with a rock, garnering a $5 fine plus $18.91 for damages.
-The following year in Prince George, he was fined $25 for being drunk in a public place.
-In 1967, he was fined $200 for impaired driving after a .31 breathalyzer reading.